-Creating an employee training video is an effective way to deliver consistent and engaging training content to your workforce.
+Creating an employee training video effectively delivers consistent and engaging training content to your workforce.

-A well-crafted training video can improve employee performance, knowledge retention, and overall productivity.
+A well-crafted instruction training video can improve employee performance, knowledge retention, and productivity.

-Here’s a step-by-step guide on how to create an employee training video:
+Here’s a step-by-step guide on how to create employee resources and a training video:

 Step 1: Define the Training Objectives